Kneaded That

 • Storage

-• Brown sugar - I used dark brown sugar.
+• Brown sugar — dark brown for the chewiest texture and molasses depth.

 See recipe card for quantities.